Clark737/startup/README.md

 - form is a good way to use selects
 - Making a web page look nice is super hard
 - I am glad that I started early... that would have taken forever!

+I learned from the 3rd simon assignment
+- there is not one way to code js
+- adding the on click is interesting in the hmtl
+- I need to learn async
+- I also need to figure out classes better